-This section contains an overview of SWIFTNet PKI issuing SWIFT Qualified Certificates to facilitate the reader's understanding of the basic concepts, principles, and terminology.
+This section contains an overview of SWIFTNet PKI issuing SWIFT Qualified Certificates for Electronic Seals to facilitate the reader's understanding of the basic concepts, principles, and terminology.
 For further detailed information, see the referenced documents.

 Figure 1 - SWIFTNet PKI Overview